anishrana2001/Kubernetes/29 StatefulSet/04 Auto-scaling.md

 ## Lab for Auto scaling.
+### We will bring the NGINX server web page up and running.
+After that we will send the traffic to one POD so that it will increase the CPU resources.
+Finally, HPA will create a new pod.

 ## _prerequisite.
+---
-- Configure metric server.
+- 01 Configure metric server.
-- StatefulSet Pods are running.
+- 02 StatefulSet Pod web page up and running.
-- Configure HPA.
+- 03 Configure HPA.
+---

-### How to configure the metrics server?
+### 01 How to configure the metrics server?

 ## Before install the metrics server, let's check if it is already installed or not?
 ```